Squat (Quads) – Exercise Guide

 Equipment needed: Barbell

 1. With a slight bend in your knees, place both your feet under the bar while the barbell is racked in the squat rack.
-Un-rack the bar by extending your knees and walk back a couple of steps.
+Un-rack the bar by extending your knees and walk back a couple of steps to start this leg exercise.

 2. Stand with a shoulder width stance with the barbell placed on your trapezius muscles.
 Your feet should be facing slightly outwards forming a “V”.
 Keep your core tight and breathe-in while lowering yourself into the squatting position.